jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 # Other Administrative Concerns for Proxy
 Lazy Initialization and “Stack” Memory Management aren’t the only administrative concerns for Proxy.
 Proxy could also be used for a Cache, Database wrappers, Remote Method Invocation wrappers, etc.

 But we have a minor issue.
 In its traditional presentation, there’s only one Proxy class.
 What if the Concrete Class has multiple administrative concerns?
-The next pattern, Decorator, will address this.
+The next pattern, [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html), will address this.
 My UML Class Diagram for Proxy hints at a solution when Proxy delegates to Feature rather than ConcreteFeature.
-Sit tight for Decorator.

 # Summary
 Proxy provides a mechanism to manage some administrative concerns in the design rather than thrusting them upon Client developers, who may not get the right anyhow.